RoonMoonlight/CacheFileCleaner/README.md

 Cache File Cleaner is a batch file that cleans the cache files from the custom/addon folder to resolve mod related issue(Especially sound mod).

-This project is Open Source, licensed with Apache License 2.0.
+This project is Open Source, licensed with MIT License.

 # Supported Games
 * Black Mesa (Not Tested)